tanujjain/workout/README.md

 1. Clone the repo.
 This will get the jupyter notebook along with 'call_recording' directory that contains wav files that have the recorded instructions.
 2. Simply run all the cells of the jupyter notebook downloaded.

+## Creating recordings
+I just recorded my voice for each exercise instruction using record_voice.ipynb.
+The directory in which recordings get stored is 'call_recording', which is set in this notebook and hard-coded as string in workout notebooks.